Pisco Base Camp and Lake 69 Trek

 Day 2: Pisco Mountain Hut – Lake 69 – Cebollapampa

 Today we make a traverse a long a good but rocky path before we climb up to a view point.
 From there we descend to Lake 69 and then we take Demanda Valley down to Cebollapampa where our vehicle is waiting for us to take us back to Huaraz.
-5 to 6 hours walk.
+6 hours walk.

 We highly recommend that you arrive in Huaraz at least 3 days before the trek departs and spend time doing day hikes to higher altitude, this will help with acclimatization to the new altitude.
 We can help organise day hikes for you.